Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 - Action:
   - Click on 'http://localhost:4004' to connect to your locally running CAP server.
   - Click on Customers under the Service Endpoints: /odata/v4/processor/$metadata section.
+  - Use the following credentials if required : Username = 'alice',  Password: [leave empty — no password required]
 - Result:

 ```